web-classroom/web-classroom.github.io/README.md

-# Web Course
+# Content of the Web Course

-lecturer: Vincent